 In terms of public procurement, LuxDev ensures the compliance with the principles of competitive tendering and treatment of economic operators on equal terms, in a non-discriminatory way, in proportionality and in all transparency.

 The Partner countries and LuxDev shall take the necessary measures to ensure the widest possible participation on equal terms in tenders for goods, services and works, including, as appropriate, measures to:

 Splitting of similar acquisitions into several contracts shall be justified and receive prior agreement in accordance with the applicable procedures of LuxDev.
 No contract may be artificially split simply to evade compliance with the applicable acquisition procedures.

 Contracts are awarded according to the following award criteria:

-Participation in tenders financed by the contributions of the Government of the Grand Duchy of Luxembourg is open on equal terms and without conditions to:
+Participation in tenders financed by the contributions of the Government of the Grand Duchy of Luxembourg (or other donors) is open on equal terms and without conditions to:

 Candidates or tenderers are excluded from participation, where:

 Grounds for exclusion from the award of contracts